zendeskgarden/react-components/src/index.md

-This projects provides React components that uses the [Zendesk Garden](http://garden.zendesk.com/css-components/) for styling.
+This projects provides React components that use the [Zendesk Garden](http://garden.zendesk.com/css-components/) for styling.